Italian€€€centro-storico

 Tip: The €85 lunch tasting is the more accessible entry; dinner runs €150 carte.
 Book a fortnight ahead.

-La Tavernaccia da Bruno in Rome's western Trastevere edge has a wood-fire spit roasting porchetta and a Thursday-only lasagna that locals book three weeks ahead for in 2026.
+La Tavernaccia da Bruno in Rome's western Trastevere edge has a wood-fire spit roasting porchetta and a Thursday-only lasagna that locals book three weeks.

 Signature: Lasagna del giovedi, Porchetta, Tonnarelli cacio e pepe